Best Platform for Trading Commodities in the UK (2026) - Here's what my tests revealed

 How Do You Choose the Right Commodities Trading Platform?

-Start with spreads and platform fit – these have the biggest daily impact on your trading.
-A gold spread difference of 0.05 points (Pepperstone raw) versus 0.40 points (Saxo) costs you £3.50 per standard lot per trade, which compounds quickly for active traders.
+My advice is to start with spreads and platform fit - they have the biggest day-to-day impact on your results.
+The gap between 0.05 points (Pepperstone raw) and 0.40 points (Saxo) on gold works out to roughly £3.50 per standard lot per trade, and that compounds fast once you’re trading actively.

 What Commodities Can You Trade in the UK?